 Imagine you’re a baker.
-You’ve finally created a recipe that makes perfect bread every time.
+You’ve finally created a recipe that makes perfect bread each and every time.
 Congratulations!
 But fans keep writing to you telling you the recipe doesn’t work.
 After a while, you realize it’s because they’re all using the wrong size of baking tin.
 So how could this have been avoided?

 Calibration allows 3D printers to avoid scenarios like this.
 Essentially, calibration helps ensure every print comes out exactly the same, regardless of the equipment used to create it.
 Nothing lopsided will be printed (unless that’s your intention), and your creations will be identical every time.